cgradwohl/hello-kustomize/hello-configMapGenerator/README.md

 configMapGenerator.
 We also show how to consume and reference the generated ConfigMap in a Deployment.

-To view or render the output (ConfigMap) run:
+To view or render the output (ConfigMap, Deployment) run:

 ```bash
 k kustomize ./